 A recent poll shows that more than half of Americans disapprove of how Congress is doing its job, and 52% say America would be better off if we had a third political party.
 American voters are unhappy with their representation.
 That is a direct result of Americans having little to no information about who holds office, what they stand for, or how much money they raise from special interest groups.

 There has been an increase in straw polls at political rallies and other events such as county fairs or even sports events in recent years.
-However, many critics have questioned whether these polls are representative of the population as a whole because they tend to attract people who are strong supporters of particular candidates and can therefore skew results in one direction or another.
+However, many critics have questioned whether these polls are representative of the population as a whole because they tend to attract people who are strong supporters of particular candidates and can therefore skew results in one direction.

 Why should this issue matter to you?

-Final thoughts on the future of this debate?
+Final thoughts on the future of straw polls

 Why Is it Important To Register And Vote In The Elections?